 Members and stakeholders were reminded that statutes are developed by the Legislature and can be motivated by patient safety or other social interests (i.e., requirements for controlled substances prescriptions forms, electronic prescribing).
 Neither the Legislature nor the Board is typically engaged in the actual development of clinical standards of care.
-As a practical matter, generally at hearing the standard of care is established by dueling expert testimony hired by the Board and the Respondent, leaving an administrative law judge to determine what constitutes the standard of care in a proposed decision.
+As a practical matter, generally at hearing the standard of care is established by dueling expert testimony hired by the Board and the Respondent, leaving an administrative law judge determine what constitutes the standard of care in a proposed decision which ultimately will be considered by the Board.